Skip to main content

 In Practice

 Learning happens in many forms.
-Some programmes hold monthly reflection meetings where staff discuss monitoring data and adjust work plans.
-Others embed learning cycles into their evaluation design—pilot a new approach, evaluate it, learn from it, then scale.
-Knowledge management systems (shared repositories, story collections, case studies) capture lessons for new staff or other programmes.
+Some programs hold monthly reflection meetings where staff discuss monitoring data and adjust work plans.
+Others embed learning cycles into their evaluation design - pilot a new approach, evaluate it, learn from it, then scale.
+Knowledge management systems (shared repositories, story collections, case studies) capture lessons for new staff or other programs.
 Learning agendas make learning questions explicit from the start: "What do we need to learn about this population?" or "How will we know our approach is working?"
 After-action reviews after major activities or events formalize the habit of reflection.
-Successful learning programmes treat learning as a regular practice, not an annual activity.
+Successful learning programs treat learning as a regular practice, not an annual activity.

 Related Topics